josealeixopc/gym-diplomacy/java-modules/bandana/README.md

 ### Installing (TODO)

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running.

-Say what the step will be

 ```
 Give the example